kenjdavidson/kenjdavidson.content/posts/2020/11/20/designing-my-first-app-part-2/index.md

 </HorseLookupScreen>
 ```

-> Note - Another item that I wish I had started with while working - Styled Components.
+<blockquote class="info">Note - Another item that I wish I had started with while working - Styled Components.
 The current implementation is using the built in `StyleSheets` due to me >not wanting to add in too many things at one time.
-This was a bad move, the more I've been using React[Native], styled components makes things so much simpler.
+This was a bad move, the more I've been using React[Native], styled components makes things so much simpler.</blockquote>

 #### Navigation